Top tips to avoid NetSuite project staffing mistakes

-Once you’ve got your perfect hire, you need to still make efforts to retain them—particularly because of the skills shortage.
-Elena Tinios, manager at Anderson Frank, points out:
+Once you’ve got your perfect hire, you still need to make efforts to retain them.
+Talented NetSuite professionals will remain in demand.
+Elena Tinios, Business Manager at Anderson Frank, points out:

 “Today, it’s a candidate-driven market.
 There are far more NetSuite jobs available than there are great candidates.
 Because of this, there’s been an increase in perceived ‘job hopping’ due to the good candidates continuously being presented with new opportunities.
 So in order to retain staff, businesses cannot neglect the need for genuine benefits and perks for employees.”

 In our 2019 NetSuite salary survey, we found that the top three benefits influencing job role satisfaction were:

 And the top three reasons for switching jobs were: